Reading the DCF77 Signal¶

 This function is called at the end of the current second to determine

-the transmitted bit value. dcf.bit
+the transmitted bit value. dcf.bit will look at dcfPulse (on

 top of the stack) and return an appropriate result.
 The comparison

-values in the nested if
+values in the nested if-else blocks depend on ticks/sec.

 They have been determined by staring at the debug output more than